-- d) When the responsible Minister of Québec agrees with the recommendation of the Coordinating Committee to accept an application he shall so inform the Coordinating Committee which shall forthwith transmit written notice of such application including all relevant information to the interested Cree, Inuit or Naskapi Native party.
-No such notice shall be given when such application is for a revewal of a permit, lease or other authorization. - e) The interested Native party referred to in sub-paragraph d) shall within four (4) months from receipt of the notice specified in the said sub paragraph reply in writing to the Coordinating Committee indicating whether or not it or the person or persons designated by it intend to operate the outfitting operation referred to in said application. - f) If the interested Cree, Inuit or Naskapi Native party referred to in sub-paragraph d) fails to reply to the Coordinating Committee within the delay stipulated in sub-paragraph e) or indicates that it does not intend to operate the outfitting operation referred to in the said application the right of first refusal of the Crees, the Inuit or the Naskapis shall lapse with respect to the said application.
-The Coordinating Committee shall forthwith inform the responsible Minister of Québec who may issue the permit, lease or other authorization requested by the said application. - g) If within the delay stipulated in sub paragraph e) the interested Native party indicates that it or the person or persons designated by it intend to operate the outfitting operation referred to in the said application, the Coordinating Committee shall forthwith so inform the responsible Minister who shall issue a permit, lease or other authorization to the interested Native party or to the person or persons designated by it unless for just cause stipulated in applicable laws or regulations. - h) Notwithstanding anything contained in this Sub-Section, no permit, lease or other authorization respecting outfitting operations in Categories I or II of the Crees or the Inuit or in Category I-N lands or Category II-N lands shall be issued or granted without the consent of the interested Cree local government or the interested Inuit authority or the Naskapi Native party. - i) The party receiving a permit, lease or other authorization to establish such an outfitting operation shall proceed diligently, failing which the Coordinating Committee may recommend appropriate action to the responsible Minister. - j) In the event of a proposed transfer of an outfitting operation, the holder of the outfitter's permit shall submit an application to the responsible Provincial Minister.
-Such application shall contain all relevant information relating to the terms and conditions of the proposed transfer. - jj) The Native party that exercises the right of first refusal at the time of an application for the transfer of an outfitting operation replaces the intended transferee from the date on which the Native party informs the Coordinating Committee in conformity with sub-paragraph e).
-From that date, the Native party shall have the same rights and the same obligations as the intended transferee had at the time of the offer to transfer, with such changes as are necessary with respect to the delays stipulated therein. - k) The Coordinating Committee may on its own initiative recommend sites for the establishment of specific outfitting operations.

-l) The responsible Provincial Minister may establish such administrative procedures as may be necessary to give full effect to the provisions of this paragraph.
+- c) Save for reasons of conservation, the responsible Provincial Minister shall not unreasonably refuse the recommendation of the Coordinating Committee when approved by the Cree local government concerned or the responsible Inuit authority with respect to an application for an outfitting operation in Categories I or II. - d) When the responsible Provincial Minister agrees with the recommendation of the Coordinating Committee to accept an application he shall so inform the Coordinating Committee which shall forthwith transmit written notice of such application including all relevant information to the Cree Native party or, in the case of the Inuit, the Inuit Native party.
+No such notice shall be given when such application is for a renewal of a permit, lease or other authorization . - e) The interested Native party referred to in sub-paragraph d) shall within four (4) months from receipt of the notice specified in the said sub-paragraph reply in writing to the Coordinating Committee indicating whether or not it or the person or persons designated by it intend to operate the outfitting operation referred to in said application. - f) If the interested Native party referred to in sub-paragraph d) fails to reply to the Coordinating Committee within the delay stipulated in sub-paragraph e) or indicates that it does not intend to operate the outfitting operation referred to in the said application the right of first refusal of the Native people shall lapse with respect to the said application.
+The Coordinating Committee shall forthwith inform the responsible Minister who may issue the permit, lease or other authorization requested by the said application. - g) If within the delay stipulated in sub-paragraph e) the interested Native party indicates that it or the person or persons designated by it intend to operate the outfitting operation referred to in the said application, the Coordinating Committee shall forthwith so inform the responsible Minister who shall issue a permit, lease or other authorization to the interested Native party or to the person or persons designated by it unless for just cause stipulated in applicable laws or regulations. - h) Notwithstanding anything contained in this Sub-Section, no permit, lease or other authorization respecting outfitting operations in Categories I or II shall be issued or granted without the consent of the interested Cree local government or the interested Inuit authority. - i) The party receiving a permit, lease or other authorization to establish such an outfitting operation shall proceed diligently, failing which the Coordinating Committee may recommend appropriate action to the responsible Minister. - j) In the event of a proposed transfer of an outfitting operation and facilities related thereto, the proposed transferor shall submit an application to the responsible Provincial Minister.
+Such application shall contain all relevant information relating to the terms and conditions of the proposed transfer. - k) The Coordinating Committee may on its own initiative recommend sites for the establishment of specific outfitting operations. - l) The responsible Provincial Minister may establish such administrative procedures as may be necessary to give full effect to the provisions of this paragraph.